dendaxD/dendaxD.github.io/index.md

    $('i#replace').html('this text isn\'t italicized either . . . ');
 </script>
   <div class="row">
   <span>An enthusiastic and passionate person who would love for this webpage in the long run to become a useful source of materials.
-Currently, it's purely a quick link for my CV and bachelor's thesis.
+Currently, it's purely a quick link for my CV, Bachelor's and Master's thesis.
 But it is soon to be changed.
 Have a beautiful day, dear reader <i id="replace">:)</i>.</span>
   </div>

   </i>